COMBSS: Best Subset Selection via Continuous Optimization: Efficient Implementation of COMBSS

 \subsection{A Dimension Reduction Approach}

-During the execution of the gradient descent algorithm, Step~\ref{step:GD} of Algorithm~\ref{alg:COMBSS}, some of the $w_j$'s (and hence $t_j$'s) can reach zero.
-Particularly, for the basic gradient descent method, once $w_j$ reaches zero it continues to be zero until the algorithm terminates.
-This is because, as mentioned earlier, the update of $\m w$ in the $l$-th iteration of the basic gradient descent depends only on the gradient $g_{\lambda}(\m w^{(l)})$, whose $j$-th element
+During the execution of the gradient descent algorithm, Step~1 of Algorithm~\ref{alg:COMBSS}, some of $w_j$ (and hence the corresponding $t_j$) can reach zero.
+Particularly, for basic gradient descent and similar methods, once $w_j$ reaches zero it remains zero until the algorithm terminates, because the update of $\m w$ in the $l$th iteration of the basic gradient descent depends only on the gradient $g_{\lambda}(\m w^{(l)})$, whose $j$th element

-Based on the fact that \eqref{eqn:gradient-at-w-zero} holds, we ask: Can we just focus only on the terms $\frac{\partial g_{\lambda}(\m w)}{\partial w_j}$ associated with $w_j \neq 0$ in order to reduce the computation cost of computing the gradient $\nabla g_{\lambda}(\m w)$?
-The answer is yes, and below we provide an approach for achieving this.